 Infants and toddlers will focus on the high-contrast colors and simple shapes.
 Preschoolers will begin to recognize the Ge'ez script as a distinct form of writing and will enjoy the challenge of code-switching between the two languages.

-While many bilingual books focus on Spanish or French, high-quality resources for Amharic are rarer.
-This book stands out for its clean, modern design and the inclusion of phonetic guides, making the language accessible even to parents who may be losing their own fluency.
+While many bilingual books focus on Spanish or French, this book fills a need for high-quality Amharic language resources.
+This book stands out for its clean, modern design and the inclusion of phonetic guides, making the language accessible even to parents who may be losing their own fluency. ```

 This is a concept-driven bilingual board book designed to teach early learners the names of colors, basic geometric shapes, and numbers 1 through 10.
 Each page features the English word, the Amharic word in Ge'ez script, and the phonetic pronunciation to assist non-fluent speakers.